annesophielassen/annesophielassen.github.io/pages/research.md

 *This paper shows that decisions regarding intra-household specializations are determined by gender norms rather than standard economic incentives.
 To test theoretical predictions of both the standard model of intra-household time allocation and the role of gender identity, social category and prescriptions, I use variation <br>
 from a Danish parental leave reform.
-I find large effects among mothers and virtually unchanged behavior among fathers, irrespective of relative earnings in the household.
+I find large effects among mothers and virtually unchanged behavior <br>
+among fathers, irrespective of relative earnings in the household.
 This is consistent with the notion of pay-off from gender identity.
 Subsequently, I find peer effects among sisters and interpret this as reform-induced prescriptions regarding extensive leave for mothers*

 [Click here for the most recent version of the paper]({{ BASE_PATH}}/pages/working_papers/WP_GenderNorms_Lassen.pdf) (December 2020)